paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

       (II) in counties that lack sufficient data, on the basis of such larger geographical area as the Corporation determines to provide sufficient data for purposes of providing the coverage.

-    (ii) *Trigger* — Coverage offered under paragraph (3)(B) and clause (i) shall be triggered only if the losses in the area exceed 14 percent of normal levels (as determined by the Corporation).
+    (ii) *Trigger* — Coverage offered under paragraph (3)(B) and clause (i) shall be triggered only if the losses in the area exceed 10 percent of normal levels (as determined by the Corporation).

     (iii) *Coverage* — Subject to the trigger described in clause (ii), coverage offered under paragraph (3)(B) and clause (i) shall not exceed the difference between—

-      (I) 86 percent; and
+      (I) 90 percent; and

       (II) the coverage level selected by the producer for the underlying policy or plan of insurance.

-    (iv) *Ineligible crops and acres* — Crops for which the producer has elected under [section 9016 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9016) to receive agriculture risk coverage and acres that are enrolled in the stacked income protection plan under [section 1508b of this title](./chapter-036-crop-insurance.md#section-1508b) shall not be eligible for supplemental coverage under this subparagraph.
+    (iv) *Ineligible crops and acres* — Acres that are enrolled in the stacked income protection plan under [section 1508b of this title](./chapter-036-crop-insurance.md#section-1508b) shall not be eligible for supplemental coverage under this subparagraph.

     (v) *Calculation of premium* — Notwithstanding subsection (d), the premium for coverage offered under paragraph (3)(B) and clause (i) shall—